dojo/docs/dojox/grid/LazyTreeGrid.rst

 LazyTreeGrid must have a TreeModel, the TreeModel could be the dijit.tree.ForestStoreModel/dojox.grid.LazyTreeGridStoreModel, or a custom TreeModel that inherited from them.

+The dojox.grid.LazyTreeGridStoreModel is designed for lazy loading children items, it will call store.fetch() with a query object {parentId: value} and start index, count number when LazyTreeGrid ask for sub-rows and these sub-items are not be loaded.
+There is a attribute called "serverStore" of LazyTreeGridStoreModel, this attribute indicate whether or not the data with flatted data structure is stored in server side (the data structure SHOULD BE nested when data is stored in client side since lazy loading would not be needed in that case), default is false.

-When using a dijit.tree.ForestStoreModel, the children items won't be lazy loaded but still could be lazy rendered.
+When using a dijit.tree.ForestStoreModel, or using dojox.grid.LazyTreeGridStoreModel with setting parameter "serverStore" to false, the children items won't be lazy loaded but all of the root rows and sub rows would still be lazy rendered.
 This is more applicable to the situation small data or data stored on client side.

-The dojo.grid.LazyTreeGridStoreModel is designed for lazy loading children items, it will call store.fetch() with a query object {parentId: value} and start index, count number when LazyTreeGrid ask for sub-rows and these sub-items are not be loaded.
-There is a attribute called "serverStore" of LazyTreeGridStoreModel, this attribute indicate whether or not the data with flatted data structure is stored in server side (the data structure SHOULD BE nested when data is stored in client side since lazy loading would not be needed in that case), default is false. an example LazyTreeGridStoreModel definition would look like this:
+An example LazyTreeGridStoreModel definition would look like this:

 .. code-block :: javascript
   :linenos: